-Some Facebook users can’t turn off face recognition, study suggests
+Some Facebook users can’t turn off face recognition, study suggests (Updated)

 CR also created a group of new Facebook accounts to see which of them offered the facial recognition opt-out.
 It found “about a half-dozen” of the accounts lacked the feature.

-Facebook says it uses facial recognition to assist users in tagging photos and videos with the names of other Facebook users, to aid the visually impaired, and to help the company spot fake accounts.
+Facebook disputes the CR findings.
+“Consumer Reports is incorrect in its claim that some people aren’t given the option of controlling their face recognition setting,” the company said in an email response to Fast Company.

-The social network began using facial recognition to help people to tag their friends in photos and videos back in 2010.
-It also provided a way for users prevent their faces being ID’d and tagged using a Tag Suggestions setting.
+The social network began using facial recognition back in 2010 to help people tag their friends in photos and videos.
+The company also provided a way for users to prevent their faces being ID’d and tagged using a Tag Suggestions setting.
 In December 2017, Facebook introduced an easier way to totally opt out.

-“We learned in our research that people want a way to completely turn off face recognition technology rather than on a feature-by-feature basis,” Facebook said in a blog post at the time.
-“Our new setting is an on/off switch.”
+“Everyone on Facebook can turn face recognition on or off, either through the standalone face recognition setting or through the Tag Suggestions setting,” Facebook said in the email.
+“We are, however, moving toward a single control.”

 The FTC is currently working out the amount of a fine against Facebook for violating a 2012 pledge to be transparent with consumers about the data it collects.
 The fine could be as much as $5 billion.